isomerpages/nlb-nas-corporate/_former-ford-factory/visit/opening-hours-admission.md

 For foreign visitors : $3 per person

-In line with the expansion of Vaccination Differentiated Safe Management Measures announced by the MTF on 9 October only the following visitors may visit the Former Ford Factory in group sizes of up to 2 persons with effect from 13 October.
+In line with the expansion of Vaccination Differentiated Safe Management Measures announced by the MTF only the following visitors may visit the Former Ford Factory in group sizes of up to 5 persons with effect from 1 December.

-1. Fully vaccinated
+1. Individuals who are fully vaccinated against COVID-19.
+2. Individuals who have recovered from COVID-19.
+3. Medically ineligible individuals for COVID-19 vaccines.
-2. Children aged 12 years and below
+4. Children aged 12 and below.
-3. Recovered individuals
-4. Unvaccinated individuals with a negative pre-event test (PET) result
+5. Unvaccinated individuals who have a valid Pre-Event Test (PET) showing a negative result.

 ### CONTACT